-Book Review: 'The Fountain of Youth Is Just a Breath Away' by Molly Larkin
+Book Review: 'The Fountain of Youth Is Just a Breath Away: Breathing Exercises for Relaxation, Health and Vitality' by Molly Larkin

 California author Molly Larkin, born in Brooklyn, has been a spiritual seeker and student of human potential since the age of seven, when her teacher said human beings only use 10% of their brain capacity!
 She made a mark studying with Native American and indigenous elders from around the world, and was an apprentice to Muskogee-Creek healer/teacher, Marcellus "Bear Heart" Williams, co-authoring "The Wind Is My Mother; the Life and Teachings of A Native America Shaman" with Bear Heart.
 In addition to getting in touch with her own mind and spirit she works as a healing practitioner and spiritual counselor with an international clientele to restore balance to body, mind and spirit.
 Not content to share her teachings with humans alone, Molly also works with pets and horses, helping them achieve emotional, spiritual and physical balance.